wlandau/txtq/README.md

 #> 1 Send back the sum.
 ```

-Now let’s say Process B follows the instructions in the messages.
-The
-last step is to send the results back to Process A.
+Now let's say Process B follows the instructions in the messages.
+The last step is to send the results back to Process A.

 ``` r
 q$push(title = "Results", message = as.character(sqrt(4) + sqrt(16)))